Local help in Ayrshire

 What if I genuinely cannot afford this?

-The main service is paid now, but a small hardship strand is still kept aside each month for people who genuinely cannot afford repair.
+The main service is paid now, but a small number of free jobs are still kept aside each month for people who genuinely cannot afford repair.

 Free help is by prior agreement only, never retrospectively.
-If cost is the real barrier, say that clearly in your first message — before any work is quoted, booked or started — and we can look at whether your situation fits the hardship route.
+If cost is the real barrier, say that clearly in your first message before any work is quoted, booked or started.

 It is reserved for pensioners on fixed incomes, disabled people, unemployed people, carers and low-income households.
 It is not a way of asking for a discount after the fact.